Phuire-Research/Stratimux/README.md

 * Override + Hard Override - Will wipe out current actions within the Muxiums Action Que System

-### Beyond 0.2.0
-* Originally intended to release a conversion guide, but due to the degree of changes.
-The focus has shifted back towards Huirth and supplying an easy means of accessing tutorials and a proper conceptual library.
-* With this release will be reverting back to incremental changes and improvements.

 Other typescript projects